Unified Eigenvalue-Eigenspace Criteria for Functional Properties of Linear Systems and the Generalized Separation Principle: Introduction

-Motivated by modern applications in large-scale and networked systems, increasing attention has been devoted to \emph{functional} generalisations of classical system properties \cite{ref8n}- \cite{ref4n}.
-Rather than controlling or estimating the full state vector, the objective is to control or reconstruct a prescribed linear functional

-representing quantities of practical relevance such as aggregate power, population totals, or reduced-order performance variables.
+Classical controllability and observability are fundamental concepts in linear systems theory, admitting both geometric and Popov--Belevitch--Hautus (PBH) characterizations.
+Motivated by applications in large-scale and networked systems, increasing attention has been devoted to \emph{functional} generalizations of these properties \cite{ref8n}--\cite{ref9n}.
+Rather than controlling or estimating the full state vector, the objective is to control or reconstruct a prescribed linear functional of the state vector, representing quantities of practical interest such as aggregate power, population totals, or system performance measures.
 This shift leads naturally to functional analogues of controllability, stabilizability, observability, and detectability.